 Fake news continues to generate a lot of discussions.
 Although differing stories and outright lies have played a part in news reporting for a long, the advent of the Internet and social media has changed the game completely.
-The ease with which we can share information means false or malicious content can travel around the world with a click.
-And as the financial incentive grows, the fakers are becoming more sophisticated.
+With the ease of sharing information, false or malicious content can quickly spread around the world with a single click.
+Furthermore, as the financial incentive for creating and spreading fake news grows, the fakers are becoming more sophisticated in their tactics.

-Research suggests that as many as half of all adults get their news directly from their Facebook feeds without critically considering the source of those posts.
-Many fake news sites benefit directly through advertising on their sites — which is why suggestive angles and click-bait headlines are used to generate revenue.
+According to research, up to half of all adults obtain their news directly from their Facebook feeds without critically assessing the source of those posts.
+Fake news sites directly profit from advertising on their sites.
+That’s why they use suggestive angles and click-bait headlines to generate revenue.

 False, misleading, and conspiracy-theory-type stories can be harmful in several ways and can have personal ramifications for an individual, as well as more far-reaching effects — such as misinforming during an election campaign.
 Other types of fake news are unscientific stories without evidence in expert scientific opinion or research, which can have health implications, especially for those with life-threatening conditions.